kirillApanasiuk/CleanningManagement/README.md

 * An unique customer identification number, so you shall be able to list orders of a certain customer.
 * The year of order. i.e. the year in which the order shall be processed.
 Must not be greater than 10 years from now.

+(Any customer information beyond the identification number is not part of this exercise.)

 When orders are placed.
 The API should provide a response to your API users informing them about:
 * The order you have accepted, i.e. returning the same order information

 _plus:_

 * created order Id
-* unique customer Id
 * current order state
-* current order price
+* order price
 * sum of overall order quantities made for the certain customer
-* price of overall orders made for the certain customer
+* total price of all orders made for the certain customer

 ## Pricing:
 * ### Fixed order types: